onlinehub0808/-smart-contract-best-practices/CONTRIBUTING.md

 #### Recommendations Section

 - Always favor a declarative tip starting with a verb for the section title
-- Include an example of good and bad examples
+- Include good and bad examples, when possible
+- Ensure each subsection has an anchor tag for future hyperlinking

 #### Attacks Section

 - Provide an example - then point to a recommendation for the solution in the relevant section of the doc
 - List first/most visible attack, where possible
+- Ensure each subsection has an anchor tag for future hyperlinking